Tea Tree Oil

 - Bacterial infection of the vagina (bacterial vaginosis).
 Early research suggests that tea tree oil may benefit people with bacterial vaginosis.

 - Gingivitis.
 Results from research examining the effects of tea tree oil on gingivitis are inconsistent.
 Some early research shows that brushing the teeth with a 2.5% tea tree oil gel twice daily for eight weeks reduces gum bleeding but does not improve overall gum health in people who have gingivitis caused by plaque.
 However, rinsing with a specific product (Tebodont) containing tea tree oil and a chemical called xylitol seems to reduce gum inflammation.
+Also, rinsing with another product that contains tea tree oil, clove, and basil seems to reduce gum inflammation.

 - Lice.
 Early research suggests that tea tree oil might repel lice.
 Also, applying a combination of lavender and tea tree oil kills lice eggs and reduces the number of live lice.
 It is unclear if the effects are caused by the tea tree oil alone or the combination of lavender and tea tree oil.

 - Yeast infections in the mouth and throat (thrush; also known as oropharyngeal candidiasis).
 Because people with AIDS have a weak immune system, they sometimes come down with "opportunistic" infections such as thrush.
 There is some evidence that tea tree oil might be beneficial in patients with HIV/AIDS whose thrush does not respond to usual antifungal medications such as fluconazole.
-Swishing and expelling tea tree oil solution for two to four weeks seems to improve symptoms.
+Swishing and expelling tea tree oil solution for 2-4 weeks seems to improve symptoms.
 There is also early evidence that using tea tree oil as part of an essential oil mixture might improve oral comfort in cancer patients.
 However, adding 1 mL of tea tree oil to a standard conditioner treatment does not reduce infections and inflammation in people with dentures.

 - Ear infections.